A staff of Development Finance Company (DFC) bank in Uganda was on Tuesday sexually assaulted by robbers during their raid.

 The robbers are reported to have assaulted the trio demanding for the keys to the safe in vain.

-In their statement to police, two of the employees stated that the robbers raped their female colleague to compel her to surrender the key.
+In their statement to police, two of the employees stated that the robbers sexually abused their female colleague to compel her to surrender the key.

 After the four men, reportedly in possession of an AK47 rifle, failed to coerce the staff to hand in the keys, they resorted to trying to cut the safe without success.